 Appointments to the Boundary Commission for Scotland are made under Schedule 1 to the Parliamentary Constituencies Act 1986.
 The Act specifies that our ex-officio Chair is the Speaker of the House of Commons, as is the case for the parliamentary boundary commissions in England, Wales and Northern Ireland.

 Our Deputy Chairman is a judicial appointment made by the Lord President of the Court of Session.
 This post is unpaid.

 The two other Commissioners are appointed by the Secretary of State for Scotland, following procedures approved by the Commissioner for Public Appointments, for a period of 4 years, with the possibility of renewal.
 These posts receive a daily fee, plus expenses.
-It is usual for vacant posts to be advertised in the national press and be subject to a process of selection and interview by a panel including the Deputy Chairman, a representative of the Scotland Office and a representative of the Commissioner for Public Appointments.
+It is usual for vacant posts to be advertised in the national press and be subject to a process of selection and interview by a panel including the Deputy Chairman, a representative of the Office of the Secretary of State for Scotland and a representative of the Commissioner for Public Appointments.
 The final appointment is made by the Secretary of State for Scotland.